 A delicious adventure in the city that has always been Spain’s most creative capital.
 Here, Miró’s art and Gaudí’s architecture still amaze.
 And so do Barcelona’s famous markets, gourmet shops, tapas bars, and restaurants.
 An itinerary that savors both tradition and innovation is the best way to get to know this culture-rich Mediterranean city.

 The trip includes:

-- Personalized insider history, culture, and restaurant tips, so you can make the most of your free time.
+- Personalized insider history, culture, and restaurant tips so you’ll truly enjoy your free time in Barcelona;

 More About This Program

-(You will not need or want car in Granada or Cordoba, so if this program is part of a larger driving trip, we’ll recommend garages to park in during your time in the cities, and can create a self-guided tour for the Granada-Cordoba route.)
+(You will not need or want a car in Barcelona, so if this tour is part of a larger driving trip for you, we’ll recommend garages to park in for the duration.)